money missing after being searched - FIJI

 Added to this was our Vuda Marina boat damage experience.
 If you are coming to Fiji, you may want to read our Vuda Marina article too.

-All-in-all, has not been positive in Fiji.
+All-in-all, has an international cruiser, the experience has not been positive by any means in Fiji.

 catamaran cruising